medovina/breakthrough/README.md

 This is a C# implementation of the game of [Breakthrough](https://en.wikipedia.org/wiki/Breakthrough_(board_game)).
 It includes a computer player named Clever that plays using a set of simple heuristics.
 You may attempt to write your own agent that can defeat Clever.

-The game includes a graphical interface that lets you play interactively against a computer player, or watch two computer players play each other.
-I've provided two versions of the user interface code, one using GTK 2 and the other using Windows Forms.
+The game includes a graphical interface in GTK 3 that lets you play interactively against a computer player, or watch two computer players play each other.

 The game also includes a command-line interface that lets you run a series of simulated games between two computer players to see which is stronger.